10 Tips for dating after divorce or separation

 Tip 2: You won’t know if you don’t try

-If you don’t dip your toes in the water and try, you won’t know what you’re missing.
+If you don’t dip your toes in the water, you won’t know what you’re missing.
 Any anxieties or insecurities you feel won’t go away unless you're willing to meet new people.
 Often, they’re unfounded, and when you put yourself out there, you’ll realise that everyone has things they’re nervous about when it comes to dating.

 Tip 3: Safety first

-This might seem obvious, but if you’re meeting someone for the first time, and you’ve met them through an app or another way, remember to tell a friend or loved one where you are and your plans for the evening.
-It might be nerve-wracking to tell a friend that you're going on a date, especially if they knew your ex, but your personal safety is the most important thing.
+This might seem obvious, but if you’re meeting someone for the first time, and you’ve met them through an app or social media platform, remember to tell a friend or loved one where you are and your plans for the evening.
+It might be nerve-wracking to tell a friend that you're going on a date, especially if they knew your ex.
+But your personal safety is the most important thing.
 If you feel unsafe at any point, leave.
 Tell your friend when you’re home and this can also be a good excuse if you want a chance to debrief after the date.

 Tip 4: Treat the date like you’re meeting a friend

-The great thing about dating is whether or not the date turns into a new relationship, it's a wonderful chance to meet new interesting people and share exciting experiences.
+The great thing about dating is whether the date turns into a new relationship.
+It's a wonderful chance to meet interesting new people and share exciting experiences.
 If you feel nervous about the prospect of intimate interactions, treating the date like meeting a friend will reduce this.

 Tip 5: Don't compare the people you date with your ex

 It can be easy to compare everyone you date after your divorce with your ex, and whilst it’s useful to learn from your previous relationship, being overly critical can lead to no one quite fitting the bill.
 After all, everyone is unique, so trying to shoe-horn a new person into your ex's shoes will likely lead to disappointment.
-In order to open up the possibility of new relationships, you have to be willing to be flexible.
+To enable the possibility of new relationships, you must be willing to be flexible.

-If you have children, dating after divorce can feel impossible.
+If you have kids, dating after separation can feel impossible.
 You not only have to navigate your own feelings and needs, but also those of your children.
 There are also practical things to consider, like organising a babysitter or fitting a date into your shared-care arrangement if you’re co-parenting.
+So, here’s some advice to help if you feel like you’re in this situation:

 Tip 1: Consider your children's feelings